Imagine going to a paradise city where creative people gather for a week to learn from one another.

 I signed up to do the fashion show because a) it would motivate me to lose weight before Alt and b) give me confidence.

-Well, the weight loss never happened (thanks really terribly PCOS flare-up), but Bollie Brand is size inclusive and I didn’t worry too much.
+Well, the weight loss never happened (thanks PCOS), but Bollie Brand is size inclusive and I didn’t worry too much.

 Fast forward to the day of the show and I’m with some of my friends watching our friend participate in a show.
 The people are beautiful, working the runway like no one’s business.